Lagrange polynomial: A perspective from linear algebra

 This construction is analogous to the Chinese remainder theorem.
 Instead of checking for remainders of integers modulo prime numbers, we are checking for remainders of polynomials when divided by linears.

 Furthermore, when the order is large, Fast Fourier transformation can be used to solve for the coefficients of the interpolated polynomial.

+In numerical practice, directly computing $L$ by inverting the Vandermonde matrix is generally avoided because Vandermonde matrices are notoriously ill-conditioned.
+As the number of nodes or their degree increases, their condition number grows exponentially, making direct matrix inversion numerically unstable and highly sensitive to floating-point errors.

 Example

 We wish to interpolate $f(x) = x^2$ over the domain $1 \leq x \leq 3$ at the three nodes $\{1,\, 2,\, 3\}$: